paulb00th/galapagos/content/en/about/the-team.md

 It’s the islands here (and my Ecuadorian husband) that have captured my heart - and now I’m here to stay.

-I’ve worked with all of the best operators across the islands, forged great relations with them, and certified over 600 PADI students in recent years.
+I’ve worked with all the best operators across the islands, forged great relations with them, and certified over 600 PADI students in recent years.
 When I’m not working on behalf of our dive or film companies, I’m to be found enjoying the sun’s rays and playing in the sea alongside my husband, Juan Carlos, and our two children.

 *Image - Claudia Molina*